Long John's Blues

-Long John's Blues was the début solo album by British blues singer Long John Baldry and his band, the Hoochie Coochie Men, featuring musicians who had previously played alongside Baldry in the Cyril Davies All-Stars.
+Long John's Blues is the debut solo album by British blues singer Long John Baldry and his band, the Hoochie Coochie Men, featuring musicians who had previously played alongside Baldry in the Cyril Davies All-Stars.
 The album featured a track list that he would continue to play at live shows throughout his career.

 In 1995 Long John's Blues / Looking at Long John was released on CD.
 It has since been re-released and remastered on Looking at Long John: The UA Years.
 The album had a vinyl reissue in 2009.